How to Be Financially Secure as a College Student

 These are challenging times, and — like the millions of Americans living paycheck to paycheck — you might not have a big cash cushion available to help out in an emergency.

-The good news is that recent events have led to new types of help for individuals struggling financially.
-The following article details a few things you can do to stay financially secure as a college student during the COVID-19 pandemic.
+The good news is that many resources are available to help individuals struggling financially.
+In this article, we go over in detail what you can do to stay financially secure as a college student during the COVID-19 pandemic.

 Personal Finance Tips for College Students